Canada

 Who assumes responsibility?

-• Circular Materials (PRO): Administers collection, processing, and public outreach.
+• Circular Materials (Producer Responsibility Organization): Administers collection, processing, and public outreach

 Duties of each group

-• PRO: Depot network management, processor audits, educational campaigns.
+• Producer Responsibility Organization: Depot network management, processor audits, educational campaigns

-Extended producer responsibility for Batteries in British Columbia
+Extended producer responsibility (EPR) for batteries in British Columbia

-• Legal basis: Batteries & cell-phones are designated under BC’s Recycling Regulation (Schedule 6) of the Environmental Management Act (schedules for “batteries and cellphones”).
+• Legal basis: Batteries & cell-phones are designated under British Columbia ’s Recycling Regulation (Schedule 6) of the Environmental Management Act (schedules for “batteries and cellphones”)

 What the program includes